r3e-network/AutoClaude/README-NEO-RS.md

 ## 📝 License

-Same as Claude Autopilot - see main LICENSE file.
+Same as AutoClaude - see main LICENSE file.

 ---